A Geometric Perspective on Fusing Gaussian Distributions on Lie Groups

-In this section, we present the main results demonstrating the performance of different approximation methods.
+We present the main results demonstrating the performance of different approximation methods.
 The Naive method is implemented directly.
 Approximate Jacobian and parallel transport methods proposed in Section~\ref{sec:method} are implemented as described with the same Jacobian approximation used in the reset.
 For comparison, we include the BCH-based methods (first and second order) proposed in \cite{wolfeBayesianFusionLie2011}.
 We use the standard minimizer in the SciPy library to implement the optimisations required by these methods.
 The BCH methods do not require reset.
-All methods use the same naive posterior as the initial guess $\hat{x}$.
+All methods except the naive one use the same naive posterior as the initial guess $\hat{x}$.

-Figure~\ref{fig:main_time} plots the average error and relative processing time of each method, averaged over all the parameter values of $\xi$ and $\gamma$.
+Fig~\ref{fig:main_time} plots the average error against relative processing time of each method, averaged over all the parameter values of $\xi$ and $\gamma$.
 To account for the dependence on the computer hardware used, we show the ratio of processing time for each algorithm as compared to the naive fusion.
 Since all algorithms require the naive fusion as a first estimate of the reference point, this ratio is always greater than one.
 In Fig~\ref{fig:main_slice}, we present the average estimation error of different methods when either $\gamma$ or $\xi$ is fixed at 1.0 and the other parameter changes.
 Fig~\ref{fig:main_heatmap} shows how the error in each method varies with different combinations of the parameters $\gamma$ and $\xi$.

 In general, the naive fusion method has the worst performance among all the methods, as expected.
 The first order methods (BCH 1st order and Jac 1st order) perform marginally better but still show significant approximation error, and especially so for large values of $\gamma$.
 Interestingly, the first order BCH method is also highly sensitive to small $\xi$.
 The parallel transport method can also be thought of as a first order method.
 It performs better than the other first order methods but incurs more performance error than the remaining methods.